Transfer pricing of intra-group financial transactions

-Intra-group financial transactions are an essential part of the operations of international companies.
-From the perspective of transfer pricing, it is important to ascertain that the contractual terms of intra-group finance transactions are similar to those would apply between independent, unassociated companies and that the revenues received by the participating group companies are similar to those that unassociated companies would receive.
-The OECD’s transfer pricing guide – chapter 10 discussing intra-group finance contains guidelines and instruction on the subject of appropriate transfer pricing.
+Intra-group financial transactions are an essential part of the operations of multinational enterprises.
+From the perspective of transfer pricing, it is important to ascertain that the contractual terms of intra-group financial transactions are similar to those that would apply between independent, unrelated companies and that the revenues received by the participating group companies are similar to those that unrelated companies would receive.
+The OECD Transfer Pricing Guidelines – Chapter X discussing intra-group financial transactions provides guidance and instruction on the subject of appropriate transfer pricing.

-In intra-group financial transactions, the related transfer pricing issues can involve a broad range of different sectors.
-Such items as loans, guarantees, collateral, intercompany cash poolings and different types of hedging instruments are typical intra-group financing arrangements.
-In addition to the above, the OECD’s guidance also offers an in-depth discussion of the transfer pricing related to insurance arrangements based on captive insurance by MNE groups.
+The transfer pricing of intra-group financial transactions can relate to many different specific issues.
+Such transactions as loans, guarantees, collateral, intercompany cash pooling arrangements and different types of hedging instruments are typical examples of intra-group financing.
+In addition to the above, the OECD’s guidance also offers an in-depth discussion of the transfer pricing related to captive insurance arrangements of MNE groups.

-The essential requirement in financing is that the group companies that take the role of lenders get an arm's length return on the money they lend out, and that the borrower companies make interest payments that are arm’s length.
+The essential requirement in intra-group financing is that the group companies that act as lenders get an arm's length return on the lending and the borrowing companies pay an arm’s length interest.

-Some financing sectors have special characteristics that play a role when arm's length prices are determined.
-The following tax.fi pages deal with some of the frequently occurring transfer pricing issues:
+Different financing arrangements have special characteristics that play a role when arm's length prices are determined.
+The following pages deal with some of the frequently occurring transfer pricing issues: